PayString/paystring-documentation/docs/remote-deployment.md

     - To bring this down, run `npm run devDown`

 12. Check your IP address and the website in your browser to confirm the server is running.
-You should see an error message like:
+You should see a success page that looks like [this].(https://xpring.money/).
-    `{"statusCode":400,"error":"Bad Request","message":"Invalid Accept header.
-Must be of the form \"application/xrpl-{environment}+json\""}`
 13. Load up your desired PayID to the database using the [private PayID API](readme.md).
 If you use a subdomain rather than a path, then you must set up a DNS record for the subdomain as described in step 3.
     **Note:** You can add PayIDs for each (pay_id, network, environment) tuple.
 Use this cURL command to set up a PayID.
     ```bash